|FAQs | Privacy | Security | Contact Us|

 You cannot renew your registration at the IRB office.
 You may drop-off your renewal only and we can send you the bill and checklist or call you with this information, at your request, once processing is complete.
 Drop-off renewals are processed in order of date received.

 You must allow up to 10 days from the day your payment is processed for your registration documents to be mailed to you.
-In order to verify the day your payment was made, you must either call IRB at (518) 473-5834.
-If you have not received your registration within this time period, you must also contact the IRB using the contact information above.
+In order to verify the day your payment was made, call IRB at (518) 473-5834.
+If you have not received your registration within this time period, please contact the IRB using the phone number listed above.

 You may transfer your registration to another vehicle being newly registered in your name or surrender your plates to the New York IRB office either by mail or in person.
 Refunds of NY IRP fees are permitted only in limited circumstances.
 For more information on transferring your registration to another vehicle or for information circumstances when a refund may be permitted please use the following link. http://www.nysdmv.com